top of page

 Dr. Saladino, for example, reasons loudly on social media (from the produce section at Whole Foods) that roots, tubers, shoots, bark, stems, leaves, flowers, and seeds are all essential to a plant and as such are packed with phytochemicals naturally designed to dissuade you and other creatures from consuming them.
 Further still, as a result, he asserts those bits are intrinsically trying to kill you.
 From there, Saladino and others resolve that the only suitable consumables derived from plants, logically, must be their fruit: those are the bits the plant "naturally offers us."

 Of course, no one should attempt to live on kale alone.
 True.
-But I've also never met or heard of any radical raw vegan even attempting to do so.
-Our vegetarian relatives, such as the mountain gorilla (with no grocery stores or international imports), have a ton of variety in their diet.
+But I've also never met or heard of any radical raw vegan, and I've known a bunch, even attempting to do so.
+I've also spent time with and read and watched a lot about all our closest primate relatives: the Great Apes.
+Our vegetarian kith, such as the mountain gorilla (with no grocery stores or international imports), have a ton of variety in their diet.
 These close cousins of our typically consume a dozen or more staple food plants and also have around another hundred or so species they consume less frequently.
+Omnivores like orangutans consume hundreds of different fungi, plants, and animals and their parts (leaves, nuts, or fruit, eggs or flesh).
 Our closest of cousins, the chimps, tend to have a largely plant-based diet of fruits and leaves.
 However, we are certain no ideal chimp diet exists.
 We know that different chimps consume different foods depending on what's available within the region they're in.
 So, if there are no fig trees around, for instance – surprise – chimps will not be eating figs. And if there are no duikers or baby red colobus monkeys in the neighbourhood then chimps won't be consuming mammal meat.
 And it will surprise no one to learn that studies of chimpanzee diets find different individuals living in the same region or community nevertheless surviving on different foods.
 One individual may depend exclusively on plants, mostly figs, while another will venture to consume some meat.
 That said, virtually all chimps eat meat only rarely.
 On average, chimps will eat meat closer to once every other month or so (not anything like daily, weekly, or even monthly.)
-Other individuals will broaden their overwhelmingly plant-based diet with bees, termites, ants, and even rotten wood and dirt.
+Other individuals will broaden their overwhelmingly plant-based diet with bees and their honey, termites, ants, and even rotten wood and dirt.

 If you really want to get into the research, folks all over the planet have worked on this topic for decades.
-And when you go looking you'll find that these researchers (people who know what their talking about) don't come away with anything like what Dr. Saladino and others offer.
-For example, a recent news release from the University of Utah, titled "A Grassy Trend in Human Ancestors’ Diets," explains that:
+And when you go looking you'll find that these researchers don't come away with anything like what Dr. Saladino and others offer.
+For example, a recent news release from the University of Utah, titled "A Grassy Trend in Human Ancestors’ Diets," explains that "In four new studies of carbon isotopes in fossilized tooth enamel from scores of human ancestors and baboons in Africa from 4 million to 10,000 years ago, a team of two dozen researchers found a surprise increase in the consumption of grasses and sedges..."

 These researchers tell us that while there was some meat in our own and our ancestors' diets (and virtually any beast like us at all) we all largely consumed trees, bushes, and shrubs, along with their leaves and fruits, as well as many vegetables, grasses, and grains.
 Common foods were things like water chestnut, papyrus, sawgrass, bermuda grass, salt bush, alfalfa, wheat, oats, barley, rice, sorghum, millet, and other non-grassy herbs and the like.
 In drier areas, we and our bipedal relatives also survived on tropical succulents like cactus and agave.
 Further, we know that those ancient tropical primate grass-eaters, such as Theropithecus baboons and our relatives Paranthropus, all went extinct while our human ancestors appear to have consumed an increasingly grass-based diet.
 Nobody knows why.